raharjaliu/pubseq_webinterface/from_scratch_steps/STEPS.md

 2.)
 Run the installer, check version of node and npm (`node -v` and `npm -v` respectively)

 3.)
-Installation and initial testing
+Installation and initial testing:

 **EITHER**

 - go to directory for the webapp and do following: `npm init`
 - this will initate npm.
 Select following for paramter:
  - `name: pubseq_webapp (or any name)`